 Cell: (661) 414-6972

-Michael Haiby, RN provides the service of defense medical examination nurse observer to plaintiff attorneys.
-Plaintiff individuals may ask their attorney's office to make contact for more information on DME nurse observer services–only an attorney can give legal advice.
+Michael Haiby, RN provides the service of defense medical examination observer to plaintiff attorneys.
+Plaintiff individuals may ask their attorney's office to have their attorney’s office make contact with Michael Haiby, RN for more information on scheduling our DME observer attendance services--only an attorney can give legal advice—CONSULT YOUR ATTORNEY.